-Step 1: Remove Existing Threshold
+Step 1 - Remove Existing Threshold

 Most likely you are replacing your old door threshold because it has worn out.
-This threshold perform a valuable service for your home by keeping the cold air out in the winter months and the warm air outside during the summer.
+This threshold performs a valuable service for your home by keeping the cold air out in the winter months and the warm air outside during the summer.
 These seals can go bad, however, so if they need to be replaced, it is a good opportunity to install a new one of your personal design.
 This can add an extra personal touch to your home right at the entryway.
 Since most first impressions are made right there, it is the perfect place for that personal touch.
 Removing the old threshold is the first step, and it gives you an idea of what you need in order to replace it.
 Be sure to keep it handy, as its measurements and size will help in the long run when you go looking for a new one.

-Step 2: Measure the Area
+Step 2 - Measure the Area

-Step 3: Selecting the Threshold Material
+Step 3 - Select the Threshold Material

 Aluminum and vinyl are common, but boring, if you are looking for a custom look, solid wood is often a good choice.
 These are often made of red oak and can easily be adjusted to fit your needs.

-Step 4: Cut New Threshold
+Step 4 - Cut New Threshold

 When choosing to install a new wooden threshold you can paint or stain it to match the existing floors in the area.
 This offers an element that aluminum or vinyl does not.
 Be sure to cut the threshold after purchase in order to fit the area needed.
-Many wooden thresholds often come pre cut to fit common sized doors.
+Many wooden thresholds often come pre-cut to fit common sized doors.

-Step 5: Install New Threshold
+Step 5 - Install New Threshold

 Most wood thresholds are easily installed either with industrial adhesives or with traditional screws or nails.
 Industrial adhesives actually work best because they help to provide a secure seal necessary to keep out drafts.
 They also limit visible fasteners and help keep that personal touch in order.
-When installing any kind of new threshold, position it so that the edge facing the outside of the home has a slight slope angled away from the house this prevents water from getting in the house.
+When installing any kind of new threshold, position it so that the edge facing the outside of the home has a slight slope angled away from the house.
+This prevents water from getting in the house.

-Step 6: Testing the Fit
+Step 6 - Test the Fit

 Insert wood shims as necessary beneath the threshold in order to assure a tight seal.
 Also test-fit the door, adjusting the bottom sweep on the door for a proper fit.
 If the seal is too tight, however, the door may not close properly.
 Apply caulk at the points where the threshold meets the jambs.

-Step 7: Paint or Stain Again
+Step 7 - Paint or Stain Again

-If necessary a second coat of stain will help match the flooring as well as prevent the threshold from deteriorating due to weather.
+If necessary, a second coat of stain will help match the flooring as well as prevent the threshold from deteriorating due to weather.